tefkah/thesis-writing/Literature Notes/Arovas (1984) - Fractional Statistics and the Quantum Hall Effect.md

 author: Arovas, D., Schrieffer, J. R., & Wilczek, F.
 ---

-# Arovas (1984) - Fractional Statistics and the Quantum Hall Effect

 # Summary

 The original paper which deduces the [[fractional quantum statistics]] of the _quasiparticles_ which enter in to the [[the Fractional quantum hall effect (FQHE)]]